neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 !alert note
-You may also optionally have a Fortran `.usr` file which provides some backend capability to Nek5000 which has not yet been ported to NekRS.
+You may also optionally have a Fortran `.usr` file which provides some backend capability to Nek5000 features (which is written in Fortran) which have not yet been ported to NekRS.
 For instructional purposes, we will show you two use cases for the `.usr` file - modifying sideset IDs and scaling the mesh.